manesajian/superq/README.md

 A _hosted_ superq is owned by a superq network node process managing a public datastore instance.
 The node process provides local and remote access and supports secure connections through SSL.

-The final type, a _distributed_ superq is under development but will eventually provide advanced parallelcharacteristics such as availability and partitioning.
+The final type, a _distributed_ superq is under development but will eventually provide advanced parallel characteristics such as availability and partitioning.

 ## Usage